juniper-automation/my-first-python-project/README.md

   • Installing python-dotenv (0.19.0)
  ```

-I got all the packages that was provided for me in the *pyproject.toml*
+All of the packages that were made available to me through the *pyproject.toml* file.

 ```sh
 > pip freeze